rafibuilds/termino_tetris/README.md

 #### Input Handling
 - Effective input handling is crucial for providing players with responsive and intuitive controls.
 This section explains how user input is processed and utilized within the game loop:
   - Control Mapping:
     - User input, such as keypresses, is mapped to specific actions within the game, such as block movement, rotation, or quitting the game.
+Key inputs are recorded with the `stdscr.getch()` method.
   - Responsiveness and Feedback:
     - Responsive input handling ensures that player actions are promptly reflected in the game, providing immediate feedback and enhancing the overall gaming experience.